Sign Up Login

 How Unit Tests Work

-Unit tests usually consist of three phases:
+Unit tests usually consist of four phases:

-1. Planning—developers consider which units in the code they need to test, and how to execute all relevant functionality of each unit to test it effectively.
+- Planning and setting up the environmentâdevelopers consider which units in the code they need to test, and how to execute all relevant functionality of each unit to test it effectively.

-2. Test cases and scripts—developers write the unit test code and prepare the scripts to execute the code.
+- Writing the test cases and scriptsâdevelopers write the unit test code and prepare the scripts to execute the code.

-3. Unit testing and results—finally, the unit test runs and developers can identify errors or issues in the code and fix them.
+- Analyzing the resultsâdevelopers can identify errors or issues in the code and fix them.

 Test-driven development (TDD) is a common approach to unit testing.
 It requires the developer to create the unit test first, before the application code actually exists.
 Naturally, that initial test will fail.
 Then the developer adds the relevant functionality to the application until the tests pass.
 TDD usually results in a high quality, consistent codebase.